international-labour-organization/ilo_base_theme/README.md

 http://localhost:8081/pattern-preview?id=button&fields=%7b%0a%22label%22%3a%20%22Button%22%2c%0a%22type%22%3a%20%22primary%22%2c%0a%22kind%22%3a%20%22button%22%2c%0a%22size%22%3a%20%22medium%22%0a%7d
 ```

-The test module above is enabled by default in both `dev` and `dist` Docker images.
+The test module above is enabled by default in both `dev` and `dist` Docker images but it is not included in the released package.

 ## Development